-Every spring, VLCT's Underwriting and Member Relations staff visit most PACIF members and conduct the annual Workers' Compensation Payroll Audit as the first step in reconciling each member's estimated payroll (on which their previous year's contribution was based) with their actual payroll from the recently completed year.
+Every spring, VLCT's Underwriting and Member Relations staff conduct the annual Workers' Compensation Payroll Audit as the first step in reconciling each member's estimated payroll (on which their previous year's contribution was based) with their actual payroll from the recently completed year.
 This reconciliation helps PACIF to both (1) operate the fund in a way that's fair for all members and (2) use a more accurate estimate in determining the member's contribution for the following year.

 The Vermont Department of Labor seeks to ensure that all employees have workers' compensation coverage.
 Therefore, in addition to accounting for all municipal employees correctly, PACIF auditors also need to see proof that individuals not on the payroll who performed work for the municipality are truly not municipal employees and are instead independent contractors or sole proprietors, responsible for obtaining (or not obtaining) their own workers' compensation insurance.

 To make sure that your annual workers’ compensation payroll audit will go smoothly, we offer this summary of the documentation that PACIF staff need to see when they review your previous year's 1099s for payments to subcontractors.
 For each contractor or sole proprietor your municipality uses, please assemble and keep on file the packet of documents described below, so they are ready to present at the spring audit.
 At the bottom of this page you will find links to all of the documents mentioned here.